Frankford Slasher

 The Frankford Slasher is the name given by the media to a possible serial killer who operated in and around the neighborhood of Frankford in Philadelphia, Pennsylvania from 1985 to 1990.
 Leonard Christopher was convicted in the murder of one of the nine supposedly linked victims, but the others remain unsolved.
-All the victims were sexually assaulted and stabbed to death.
-Several of the victims were seen with a middle-aged white man shortly before their deaths.
+All of the victims were sexually assaulted and stabbed to death.
+Several of the victims were seen with a middle-aged white man shortly before their murders.